-Yoga is, in my book, the best way to relieve tension anywhere in the body or mind.
-Yoga, when practiced regularly, relaxes muscle tension (and in the process, also strengthens your now relaxed muscles).
+Yoga, when practiced regularly, relaxes muscle tension and in the process, also strengthens the relaxed muscles.
 Here are a list of poses that will help relieve tension around the shoulder area:

 Child’s pose is a very good way to start a practice.
 It’s also an excellent rest pose during a vigorous flow.

 Come to your hands and knees, press your hips back into your heels.
-Open the knees a little and then rest your belly and chest on your thighs; arms beside you and palms up.
+Open your knees out toward the corner of your mat and rest your belly and chest between your thighs; arms out in front of you and palms up.
 Allow your shoulders to melt downward.
 This is a gentle way to start warming up the shoulders.

-The idea here is to stay gently grounded in the sit bones while extending the spine upward.
+The idea here is to stay gently grounded in the sits bones while extending the spine upward.
+If you’re twisting right, then ensure your left hip stays grounded.
 Lift as you inhale and turn as you exhale.
 Keep your gaze over your right shoulder.
 Try to keep your shoulders at the same height, and keep your neck soft.
 Your chin should be in neutral, but if you want an added stretch, you can tuck the chin.
-Hold for a few breaths and then come back to center.
-Tuck your heels next to the right hip and turn the other way.
+Hold for a few breaths, and then come back to center.
+Repeat on the left side.

-This is a wonderful pose and I often use it in both my yin and vinyasa (yang) classes.
-This pose offers a stretch across the chest and release in the shoulders.
+This pose offers a stretch across the chest and releases the shoulders.

-Standing with your legs wide, turn your toes inward slightly.
+Standing with your legs wide, turn your toes inward slightly and heels out.
 Bring your hands to meet behind your back and interlace your fingers.
 If that is not accessible to you, hold a towel or a strap between your hands.
 With an inhale, lift your chest and roll your shoulders back, extending the hands backward.
-On the exhale bend forward, keeping your knees as bent as you need.
+On the exhale bend forward, keeping a slight bend in your knees.
 Allow gravity to draw your hands over your head.
 This creates a lovely rotation in the shoulders.
-Hold this pose for at least eight breaths.
+Hold this pose for at least eight breaths (inhales and exhales).